newatoms/beta/_private/pitches/stby.md

 In this document, ideas for STBY pitches.
 The idea of the three sections is that we show what the *Goal* is of the post, then how we're going to achieve this (*Method*) and finally what *outcome* is linked with the pitches.

 The idea behind showing the *outcome* is that it creates a good overview for us (which outcomes did we covered with the pitches).
-Not only for us, but for the customer as well, because it shows what they'll achieve if the pitch is commissioned and it can provide context.
+Not only for us, but for the customer as well, because it shows what the potential outcome is if the pitch is commissioned.
+It can also provide context.

 ## Pitch 1